Granada, Spain

 When we asked expats and global nomads about their social experiences in Granada, they replied:

 "Granada is a vibrant city with a lively social scene.
 There are plenty of bars, clubs, and restaurants to explore, as well as a variety of cultural activities to take part in.
 The city is known for its lively nightlife, with many bars and clubs staying open until the early hours of the morning.
 During the day, there are plenty of outdoor activities to enjoy, such as hiking in the nearby Sierra Nevada mountains or exploring the city's many historical sites.
-Granada is also home to a large student population, making it a great place to meet people from all over the world," said one expat.
+Granada is also home to a large student population, making it a great place to meet people from all over the world," said an expat in Granada.

 What advice to expats in Granada have about housing?